 When working with shapes, we want you to go above and beyond your horizons.
 For that, we've added SVG file support, so you can now freely upload your own vectors and shapes into the editor.
 Just upload the .svg format file from 'Photo' > 'Add from My Photos'.

-As an additional resource, to understand how intersecting elements may be used to improve your designs, visit this guide by our friends at Coastal Creative and learn more about design trends for 2018.
+As an additional resource, to understand how intersecting elements may be used to improve your designs, visit this guide by our friends at Coastal Creative and learn more about the latest design trends.